saidake/simi/docs/Algorithms.md

     * $ k-1=7 $ (binary: `0111`)
     * `k & k-1` = `1000 & 0111 = 0000 ` = `0`

 * `64 - Long.numberOfLeadingZeros(k)`

     Java `long` values are represented using `64` bits.
-    By subtracting the number of leading zeros from `64`, we determine the number of bits required to represent `k` in binary (its bit length), which also serves as the exponent of the power of two closest to k.
+    By subtracting the number of leading zeros from `64`, we determine the number of bits required to represent `k` in binary (its bit length), which also serves as **the exponent** of the power of two closest to k.

 * `Long.numberOfTrailingZeros(k)`

-//TODO Analyze passing process

 #### Implementation
 ```java